JohriLab/Bvalcalc/vignettes/cli_quickstart.md

 ## Calculating B for a region of the genome

-Next, we can use a BED file that specifies which areas are conserved to calculate B for a region in the genome.
+Next, we can use a BED file that specifies which genomic ranges are conserved to calculate B for a region in the genome.
 Let's calculate B for a 1Mb region in the middle of chromosome 2R [9500000-10500000] and save it to 1Mb_B.png.

 ```bash